IHE/ITI.PIXm/input/pagecontent/ITI-83.md

 single Parameters Resource as shown in Table 2:3.83.4.2.2-1.

 The Parameters Resource shall include:
-- for each business identifier for the patient, one `parameter` element with `name="targetIdentifier"` and the `valueIdentifier` of the identifier.
+- for each business identifier for the patient, one `parameter` element with `name="targetIdentifier"` and the `valueIdentifier` of the identifier
-- for each matching Patient Resource, one `parameter` element with `name="targetId"` and the `valueReference` of the Patient Resource.
+- for each matching Patient Resource, one `parameter` element with `name="targetId"` and the `valueReference` of the Patient Resource

 The values may be returned in any order.
 The identifier value given in the `sourceIdentifier` parameter in the